Ameya79/About-Me/README.md

 ---

 ## All the projects are open source
-- Feel Free to leave a ⭐
+- Feel Free to leave a ⭐  & pull request